-LSU's Kyle Williams Officiates Halftime Wedding
+LSU's Kyle Williams officiates halftime wedding

 Latest Weather Blog

-LSU's Kyle Williams Officiates Halftime Wedding
+LSU's Kyle Williams officiates halftime wedding

 ORCHARD PARK, NY - Die-hard Bills fans, Mackenzie Park and Jordan Binggeli tied the knot during a ceremony at halftime of the Patriots-Bills game on Sunday and they wanted none other than former LSU football star, Kyle Williams to officiate the ceremony.